ywamsendai/ywamsendai-docs/docs/dts/faq.md

 ### What should I pack?

-Here’s a basic list of things that you’ll need for your time here at YWAM Sendai:
+Here’s a basic list of things that you’ll **need** for your time here at YWAM Sendai:

+- Passport (must be valid for at least six months after DTS has graduated)
+- Proof of health insurance (must be valid for Japan)
+- Something to take notes with (device or notepad and pen)
+- Bible (digital or paper version)
 - Towel
 - Personal toiletry items
-- Small gifts representing your nation (This is important for meeting Japanese people after you arrive, including at church)
-- Smartphone (for Bible, maps, language translation, taking notes, making local friends, disaster notifications, communicating on Discord etc.)
+- Winter clothing
+- Warm coat
 - Backpack or suitcase for outreach
-- Proof of health insurance (must be valid for Japan)
-- Passport (must be valid for at least six months after DTS has graduated)

 Here’s an additional list of recommended items:

-- A blanket
-- Warm coat
-- Paper notepad and pen
-- Paper Bible
+- Small packaged snacks for gifts representing your nation (This is important for meeting Japanese people after you arrive, including at church)
+- Smartphone (for Bible, maps, language translation, taking notes, making local friends, disaster notifications, communicating on [Discord](../community/communication.md) etc.)
 - Foldable umbrella

+### Do I need to buy health insurance?

+Yes.
+All students are required to present valid health insurance on registration.
+This insurance must be valid in Japan.

+### Is there anything I need to do before arriving?

+Make sure you have paid any fees due, prior to any deadlines.

+If you don't know already, it is probably worth learning a bit about [Japanese culture](../lifeinjapan/culture.md) and learning some basic [Japanese](../lifeinjapan.md) before arrival!

+### Where shall I book my transport tickets to?

+If you are coming from overseas, we highly recommend choosing a flight route that arrives in either Sendai International Airport, or Yamagata Airport.

+If you are coming from within Japan, or are arriving at a different airport (such as in Tokyo), the closest train station is Ayashi on the JR Senzan line.
+We can give you directions closer to your arrival, and will arrange staff to meet you.